DewSecOff/Caido-Plugin-Cerebrum/README.md

 - Filter requests by status, search, and fields
 - Inline context menu to delete requests
 - Note + status saved locally and in SQLite
-- UI built with PrimeVue and TailwindCSS
+- UI built with React and TailwindCSS

 ## 🚀 Screenshots